Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Capital Logistics was bought up by Tellings-Golden Miller (TGM) on 1 June 1999, co-incidentally just after a new contract for the 726 had been awarded to TGM in their own right, for takeup during 2000.
 The original DAFs, which had transferred from London Coaches, transferred again, although new low floor buses were specified, and 7 ALX300 bodied Volvo B10BLE buses were purchased.

 As if that wasn’t enough meddling, contract renewal in 2005 resulted in further changes.
 The 726 was renumbered X26, withdrawn between Bromley and East Croydon and had many other intermediate stops withdrawn.
-From my observations, around 90% of passenger journeys on the 726 either started or finished at one of the stops that was originally proposed for withdrawal, typical usage being people travelling between a stop near their home to Heathrow, Kingston, Croydon or other major stops.
-With a couple of notable exceptions, the logic of withdrawing any of these stops escapes me, and it has had little impact upon journey times, the new timetable quickly having proved just as unachievable as the old one had latterly been, compounded by a substantial reduction in recovery times at each end.
+From my observations, a substantial proportion of passenger journeys on the 726 either started or finished at one of the stops that was originally proposed for withdrawal, typical usage being people travelling between a stop near their home to Heathrow, Kingston, Croydon or other major stops.
+With the exception of the more direct routeing possible by omitting Feltham, the logic of withdrawing any of these stops escapes me, and it has had little impact upon journey times, the new timetable quickly having proved just as unachievable as the old one had latterly been, compounded by a substantial reduction in recovery times at each end.

 Navigation